 Early Modern Period (1632–1855)

 The Solomonic dynasty brought in a phase of cultural flourishing and governmental centralization.
 At this period, regional leaders arose, artistic expression was displayed on scrolls, and famous cities like Gondar grew under fortification.
-Later on, Emperor Tewodros II would advocate Ethiopia's unification and development.
+Later on, Emperor Tewodros II would advocate for Ethiopia's unification and development.

 Age of Imperialism (1855–1916)

-Federal Democratic Republic (1991–Present)
+Federal Democratic Republic ( 1991–Present )

 Climate